 Marketing features like custom metadata, open graph information, Schema markups, email signups, share buttons, landing pages, etc all make marketing your site a lot easier.

-For marketing features, Weebly does well with Wix doing fine, but not ideal.
+For marketing features, Weebly does well by default with Wix doing well when you factor in their proprietary toolset.

 GoDaddy is, again, what you see is what you get.
 It’s simple but very limited.
 In fact, GoDaddy uses some marketing features as an upsell, while thoroughly miseducating their customers.
 Here’s an example on how they do this with “SEO” – you can read the full context in my GoDaddy Website Builder Review, but basically they create a non-issue with SEO and then sell the “solution.”